Washington’s hybrid and electric car owners find a $75 fee in their new car-tab bills

 I-976 would repeal the $150 basic electric car fee — but not the new $75 fee, enacted after Eyman filed the initiative.

 The $75 isn’t applied to new or used car sales.
-Instead, it’s collected at renewal, via the mail, online, or neighborhood licensing agents.
+Instead, it’s collected at renewal, via mail, online or neighborhood licensing agents.

 “We haven’t had anybody scream at us yet, but it could be,” said Kathy Olsen, manager of Siler License Agency in Burien, near the airport.
 Customers usually understand these are state decisions, she said.
 The agency received a memo last month from DOL alerting staff about the fee, she said.